 The ground floor has two outdoor areas.
 The Teppaku Hiroba can be accessed at the back of the history zone.
+They have a nice selection of play equipment for the kids including the popular shinkansen slide.
 There is also a “lunch train” there; a train that is a rest area, that you are allowed eat food in.

 MINI TRAINS and MINI SHINKANSEN

 The other outdoor area is to the left of the entrance zone.
 It boasts the popular mini trains that for 200 yen for upto 3 people, anyone over 6 years of age can operate themselves.
-You need to arrive early in the morning to book them.
+However, you need to arrive early in the morning to book them.
 There is also a mini shinkansen that you can ride.
-It goes from outside the entrance zone to the libray and theatre.
+It goes from outside the entrance zone to the library and theatre.

 LIBRARY, THEATRE and LEGO PLAY AREA

-The “kids space” is a play area for smaller children located in the entrance zone of the 2nd floor.
+The “kids space” at the Omiya train museum is a play area for smaller children located in the entrance zone of the 2nd floor.
 It has rail track and trains for the kids to play with as well as a large plastic train for the kids to play in.

 There are learning zones on each floor where there are lots of interactive challenges and experiences for children and adults alike.